artic-network/fieldbioinformatics/README.md

 <!-- Download a [release](https://github.com/artic-network/fieldbioinformatics/releases) or use the latest master (which tracks the current release): -->

-Clone the repository then checkout the 1.4.0-dev branch to test the 1.4.0 pre-release.

 ```sh
 git clone https://github.com/artic-network/fieldbioinformatics
 cd fieldbioinformatics